Attappadi taluk: Demographics

 As of the 2011 census report, Attappadi taluk/Attappadi CD Block had a total population of 64,318 where 32,035 are males and 32,283 are females.
 The total number of households was 16,865.
 The population of children in the age group of 0-6 was 7,009 (10.9%) among which 3,551 are boys and 3,458 are girls.

 The total number of literates in Attappadi was 43,021 with an overall literacy rate of 75% which is lower than the state average of 94%.
 Male literacy stands at 80.2% and Female literacy at 70%.

 Attappadi taluk/CD Block had scheduled tribal population of 27,627 (43% of total population) where 13,708 were males and 13,919 were females.

 The tribal population of the valley is mostly Muduga, Irula, Kurumba tribal people and a section of settlers from Other Districts of Kerala.

 There are mainly three Communities of tribes living in Attappadi they are Irulas, Mudugas, and Kurumbas.

 Infrastructure

 The local governments of Attappadi are the Agali, Pudur, and Sholayur Grama Panchayats.

 Education

 Only one government school in Agali is having the facilities of a fully equipped education center.
-A college of applied sciences (IHRD College) is started in Agali, in the year 2010 for higher education.
+A college of applied sciences (IHRD College) was started in Agali, in the year 2010 for higher education.
 Govt.
 College Attappadi is the first Arts and Science College in the Attappadi region established under the Govt. sector in 2012.